 8) IC Removal Tool – better than a screwdriver.
 Marco.
 Most people just use a small screwdriver, but the IC legs get bent.
 This is better.

 First, find out what IC’s are in the machine and what OS it is running.
 Open up the backbox and find the CPU EPROM and the Display EPROM (top board in above photo).
 Each will have a label on them specifying what version is running.
 The latest that the early (2003) can run is 10.00.
 10.02 is needed to run the shaker motor.
 To run 10.02, the display chip must be 10.00.
-If your display is not 10.00, then order both CPU 10.02 and display 10.00 from ‘That Pinball Place’.
+If your display EPROM is not 10.00, then order both CPU 10.02 and display 10.00 (see parts list).
 It is not necessary to replace the sound EPROMS.

 Next, determine what OS your pinball machine is running.
 Locate LED1 on the same board as the EPROM’s.
 Turn on the pinball machine.
 There will be an initial flash, a pause, followed by a series of flashes.
 Count the series of flashes (not including the initial one).
 The number of flashes is your OS version.
 Most Lord of the Rings pinball machines will flash four times.
 We want to upgrade to OS 8.
-If your machine does not flash 8 times, you will need the ‘OS 8 Bootflash’ from ‘That Pinball Place’ (item #8, above).
+If your machine does not flash 8 times, you will need the ‘OS 8 Bootflash’ from the parts list (item #8, above).

 Take a look at the transistors towards the bottom of the I/O circuit board (bottom board).
 Just above connector J9 are a series of transistors.
 Locate transistor Q12.
 If there is one there, you do not need to order the transistor item 7).
 If there is an empty spot, you must order transistor STP20N10L.
 When ordering, contact the vendor to insure that the transistor ordered is the correct one.
 The ones I have listed were recommended to me, but I have not tested them and cannot vouch that they are replacements.